NRLMMD-GEOIPS/.github/.github/pull_request_template.md

 ## 📸 Output

+Please think about including these in documentation where appropriate.

-### 🧪 SDemonstrate new test scripts operate as expected
+### 🧪 Demonstrate new test scripts operate as expected
 - Command line outputs or imagery outputs demonstrating passed tests.
 - For imagery outputs commited to the repository, include clean imagery using very small test sectors with minimal formatting (no extra YAML metadata, or extra image annotations!).
 - If you've added new image products, remember to create tests in: